 Leaders of nations contributing forces in Afghanistan have been talking about withdrawal for some time.
 Both France and Canada ended their combat missions early, although they have yet to bring all their troops home.

-Britain, the second largest contributor to Nato's Afghanistan operation, has about 9,000 troops in Afghanistan, and 4,000 more will be brought home by summer 2013, with the remainder leaving by the end of 2014.
+Britain, the second largest contributor to Nato's Afghanistan operation, has about 8,000 troops in Afghanistan, with 3,000 more due to be brought home over the summer.
+Most of the remainder will leave by the end of 2014.

 Australia has said most of its troops most will be home by the end of 2013 and that it will close its Tarin Kot base in Uruzgan province by the end of the year.
-Other contributing countries include Germany, Italy, Australia, Poland and Turkey.How successful has the Isaf operation been?
+Other contributing countries include Germany, Italy, Australia, Poland and Turkey.How successful has the mission been?

 One stated goal has been to prevent Afghanistan from being a "safe haven" from which al-Qaeda might plan attacks in other countries.